TVSquisher/iptv/README.md

 # iptv
-Collections of IPTVs link avaliable around the world.
+Collection of publicly available IPTV (Internet Protocol television) channels from all over the world.